meeki007/node-red-contrib-i2c-lcd-adafruit-sainsmart/readme.md

 ## release notes ##
 0.0.0 = (majorchange) . (new_feature) . (bugfix-simple_mod)

+version 0.8.56
+Update documentation for use of I2C

 version 0.8.55
 Fix non breaking doubble listing of nodes